brillout/awesome-react-components/README.md

 - [react-markdown](https://github.com/rexxars/react-markdown) - Render Markdown as React components.

+### Canvas

+_Sketch input using Canvas or SVG_

+- [react-konva](https://github.com/konvajs/react-konva) - React Konva is a JavaScript library for drawing complex canvas graphics with bindings to the Konva Framework.
+- [react-sketch](https://github.com/tbolis/react-sketch) - A Sketch tool for React based applications, backed-up by FabricJS
+- [react-sketch-canvas](https://github.com/vinothpandian/react-sketch-canvas) - [Demo](https://vinoth.info/react-sketch-canvas/?path=/story/*) Freehand vector drawing tool for React using SVG as canvas.
+Accepts input from Mouse, touch, and graphic tablets

 ### Miscellaneous

 - [react-avatar-generator](https://github.com/JosephSmith127/react-avatar-generator) - Allows users to create random kaleidoscopes to be used as avatars.